-Lite ‘N’ Easy is a meal delivery service specifically designed for weight loss and people who are looking to change their lifestyle.
+Lite n’ Easy is a meal delivery service specifically designed for weight loss and people who are looking to change their lifestyle.
 Services like this are ideal for busy professionals who are often too busy to prepare healthy meals at home (which can often lead to excess takeaway).
 There’s plenty of options to choose from, such a calorie menu (between 1200-1880 calories) or you can simply choose specific breakfast, lunch and dinner options.

-- Shop for your home cooked meals here.
+- Shop for your home-cooked meals here.

-Similar to Lite ‘N’ Easy, Youfoodz is a healthy meal delivery service.
+Similar to Lite n’ Easy, Youfoodz is a healthy meal delivery service.
 Some of the options are designed for weight loss, and some simply for taste.
 Choose between ready-made every day meals, set meal plans, weight loss options, snacks and drinks.
 All food is pre-cooked, so all you need to do is warm it up.

 - Shop on Youfoodz here.

-Slightly different to the above two, HelloFresh isn’t about pre-cooked meals.
+Slightly different from the above two, HelloFresh isn’t about pre-cooked meals.
 Instead, for a set price each week, you’ll receive a box of fresh ingredients along with recipes to create your own homemade meals.
 Some may prefer this method (some may not) but it at least saves you from heading to the grocery store.

 - Shop on HelloFresh here.